barryvdh/laravel-ide-helper/readme.md

     php artisan ide-helper:generate

-If you use SublimeText CodeIntel, the format is a bit different.
-So add --sublime (or -S) to your command

-    php artisan ide-helper:generate -S

 Note: You do need CodeIntel for Sublime Text: https://github.com/Kronuz/SublimeCodeIntel

 You can configure your composer.json to do this after each commit: